CardiacModelling/cellml-repo-updates/README.md

 ## Step 3: Bother a curator

 1. Get Gary or Michael to email Andre (who's name is David).
 Or do it yourself.
-   - Make sure to include the URL of your (forked) workspace
+   - Make sure to include the PMR URL of your (forked) workspace

 2. If all goes well, they can
    - pull in your changes to some curated workspace